mesonbuild/spdlog/readme.txt

-his repository contains a Meson build definition for project spdlog.
+This repository contains a Meson build definition for project spdlog.

 All files in this repository have the same license as the original project.